Cody Bellinger Player Props: Cubs vs. White Sox

 Cody Bellinger At The Plate

+- He has hit a long ball in 18.8% of his games this year, and 4.8% of his plate appearances.

-- In 28 games this year (41.2%), Bellinger has picked up an RBI, and in nine of those games (13.2%) he had more than one.
+- In 29 games this year (42.0%), Bellinger has picked up an RBI, and in nine of those games (13.0%) he had two or more.
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.